 Issue Auditor commentary Matters in relation to fraud We have previously discussed the risk of fraud with the Audit Committee.
 We have not been made aware of any other incidents in the period and no other issues have been identified during the course of our audit procedures.
 Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed from our work to date.
-Matters in relation to laws and regulations and we have not identificant incidences of non-compliance with relevant laws and regulations and we have not identificant incidences from our audit work.
-Written representations A letter of representation will be requested from the Council, which will be included in the Audit Committee papers.
-Confirmation requests from third parties We requested from management permission to send confirmation requests to the bank, investment bodies and long term debte permission was granted and the requests were sent.
+Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
+Written representations A letter of representation will be requested from the Council, which will be included in future Audit Committee papers.
+Confirmation requests from third parties We requested from management permission to send confirmation requests to the bank, investment bodies and long term debtors.
+This permission was granted and the requests were sent.
 All of these requests were returned with positive confirmation.
 Disclosures Our review found no material omissions in the financial statements.
-Audit evidence and All information and explanations requested from management have been provided. explanations/significant difficulties Our audit identified some delays with the audit evidence provided with the financial statements, which has resulted in the audit taking longer to complete than in previous years.
+Audit evidence and All information and explanations requested from management are being provided. explanations/significant difficulties Our audit identified some delays with the audit evidence provided with the financial statements, which has resulted in the audit taking longer to complete than in previous years.
 However, we acknowledge the challenging circumstances with the remote working environment and software reporting issues.
 This coupled with the significant matters on the basis of valuations highlighted earlier explains why we have not been able to meet the audit deadline of 30 November 2020.